LIVE STATE EVOLUTION

 How do we deploy and use this simulation in practice?
 What hardware tiers are supported?

 Deploy on-prem, private cloud, or isolated networks.
 Supported hardware tiers: X1/X3 simulators, Laptop, and Online.
 Teams can also rent the Endeavor Experience Center for executive demos, assessments, or multi-crew exercises.
-Typical session: configure scenario parameters, run the study and or simulation sessions, review KPIs, and export results.
+Typical session: configure scenario parameters, run the study and/or simulation session, review KPIs, and export results.

 Can we import our own well data and tool parameters?
 Which formats and integrations are supported?

 Yes.
-Import well data via WITSML 1.4/2.0 or CSV/JSON, or ingest parameters directly through DOT.
-Any input from the field—well schematics, logs, tool states, rates/pressures—instantiates a real digital twin of the well for hyper-realistic training and operational planning (Drilling Well on Simulator).
+Import well data via WITSML 1.4/2.0 or CSV/JSON, or ingest parameters directly through RADAR7.
+Field inputs—well schematics, logs, tool states, rates, and pressures—initialize a runtime digital twin model of the well for physics-based training and operational planning (Drilling Well on Simulator).
 APIs and versioned adapters are customized upon request.

 How accurate is this model in real operations, and how do you handle validation and limits?